hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @cosacam1 a hand for dragging makes sense.

 [9:41:19](#1670146879118TNEQw:gitter.im) <luce80>:
 @cosacam1 **nice** !
-I will study this and perhaps will steal one or two things í ½í¸‰ .
+I will study this and perhaps will steal one or two things ğŸ˜‰ .
 A really "professional" thing would be having the scrolling go on for a moment and then decelerate until stop after `on-drop` .
-I think it would notbe  easy to implement but if you succeeded I will **surely definetly** steal that í ½í¸‰
+I think it would notbe  easy to implement but if you succeeded I will **surely definetly** steal that ğŸ˜‰

 [9:41:40](#1670146900120VlCkT:gitter.im) <luce80>:
 * @cosacam1 **nice** !
 I will study this and perhaps will steal one or two things ;) .
 A really "professional" thing would be having the scrolling go on for a moment and then decelerate until stop after `on-drop` .
 I think it would not be  easy to implement but if you succeeded I will **surely definetly** steal that ;)